Superioz/aqua/README.md

 There are as always multiple ways to install the server.
 The recommended way is to use Docker Compose or deploy it to Kubernetes, but we start with the manual way.

+Also, if you don't want the server to serve the files themselves, then you can disable it via the environment variable described in section [Configuration](#configuration).
+That could be the case if you already have a Nginx installed and want it to serve the files instead of aqua.
+That way, you have full customization options.

 ## Manually

 This is only for those people, that are still living in the 90s or are not comfortable with a Docker installation.